-You must select this check box before you can select an access rule and use the Allow and Block buttons.
-When the Turn on Access Control check box is cleared, all devices are allowed to connect, even if a device is on the list of blocked devices.
+You must select this check box before you can specify an access rule and use the Allow and Block buttons.
+When this check box is cleared, all devices are allowed to connect, even if a device is in the blocked list.